FOR ADOPTION (£150 oldie adoption donation)

 Grant needs kind and friendly leadership.
 He is a very sensitive soul and does not deal well with any harsh treatment.
 This kind natured dog only ever experienced kindness and fun here and we always found him very loyal and sweet in return.
 We love Grant very much, but he deserves a proper forever home and his very own sofa now.

 It will be very important for Grant to be given ample time to decompress once he goes to his new home.
 Please read our new rescue dog advice here.

 As part of our rescue back up, our canine coach will help with professional advice/visits/meets if any challenges present themselves.

 Hello my name is GRANT and this is my story:

 If you would like to apply for giving me my forever home, please complete an application form as a first step.

-There are also videos where you can see me with my friends which shows me when I meet a new dog off lead.
-I am a bit noisy and full on, but I don't fight.
+Please enjoy my photos and videos.
+I can be a bit noisy and full on at times, but I don't fight.
 Since at Paws2Freedom I met many dogs, male and female.
-It takes me a while to see what they are like and then I really love to play with them.
+It takes me a little while to see what they are like and then I really love to play with them.
 I have to say that I am a bit of a lady's man though.